techinessoverloaded/iOSAppDevBasics/optuples.md

 The error description is : Not Found
 ```

 I have used **String Interpolation** in the above example.
-It will be covered in the Next Topic Page.
+It will be covered in the Basic I/O Functions Page.

 ### Optionals
 `Optional` is a Data Type which is used in situations where either there can be a Value or there can be no Value at all.
 When there is no value, it is represented as `nil` (Just like `NULL` in **C/C++** or like `null` in **Java**.
 But `nil` is not a Pointer as in other languages). `nil` can be assigned only to variables/constants of `Optional` type.
 General Syntax of declaring an `Optional` variable is as follows: